steveklabnik/rust_for_rubyists/book/chapter-02.md

 Installing Rust
 ===============

-Most Rubyists use OS X, and I haven't personally installed Rust on other platforms yet, so I'm just covering OS X for now.
-I'll add Windows and Linux instructions once I've tried them out myself.
+Most Rubyists use OS X, and Rust is pretty easy to get going on it:

 Mac OS X
 --------